Jvieyrah/FindTunes/README.md

 Before start - enter the clonned repositoryand instal it's the dependencies by typing on your terminal: npm install once installed typy 'npm start' at your terminal to run it on your browser.

-Insert your name to start  account).
+Insert your name to start  account.

 <img src='login.png' alt="login">